Decoder-Kumaran/Python-Module-2/Looping(Patterns)-Pascal's Triangle Generator.md

 ## Result:

 Thus, The Python program that generates **Pascal's Triangle** using numbers.
-The number of rows is accepted from the user is verified.
+The number of rows is accepted from the user was executed successfully.